mortcanty/earthengine/README.md

  4. After successful authentification the credentials are saved to the container.
 Now run the command

- 		python app.py
+ 		./app.py

  	and point your browser to

  		localhost:5000

+ 	to start work.

- 5. Hit
+ 5. When finished, hit

  		Ctrl C

- 	to stop the Flask application server and
+ 	in the command window to stop the Flask application server and

  		exit